autocore-ai/AutowareAuto/docs/howto/autoware-auto_autoware-ai.md

 ...
 ```

-If the output in your terminal matches what is shown above, congratulations!
-Your `ros1_bridge` is
+If the output in the terminal matches what is shown above, congratulations!
+The `ros1_bridge` is
 compiled and installed properly.

 Enter `Ctrl-C` to stop the applications.

 ## 3. Run Autoware.Auto and Autoware.AI applications {#autoware-auto-autoware-ai}
 TBD after:

 1. https://gitlab.com/AutowareAuto/AutowareAuto/issues/3
 2. https://gitlab.com/AutowareAuto/AutowareAuto/issues/4
 3. https://gitlab.com/AutowareAuto/AutowareAuto/issues/6